Chukat: Numbers chapter 19

 A midrash taught that an idolater once asked Yohanan ben Zakkai about the Red Cow, likening its procedures to witchcraft.
 Ben Zakkai asked the idolater what he had seen done for a man possessed by a demon of madness.
 The idolater explained how, in such a case, they would bring roots, make them smoke under the madman, sprinkle water on the man, and the demon would flee.
 Ben Zakkai told him that the Red Cow dealt similarly with the spirit of uncleanness, as Zechariah 13:2 says: "And also I will cause the prophets and the unclean spirit to pass out of the land."
 Ben Zakkai told him that when they sprinkled the water of purification on the unclean, the spirit of uncleanness fled.
 But when the idolater had gone, Ben Zakkai's disciples told him that they saw that he had put off the idolater with a mere makeshift and asked him what explanation he would give them.
 Ben Zakkai told his disciples that the dead did not defile nor the water purify; God had merely laid down a statute, issued a decree, and commanded that we not transgress the decree, as Numbers 19:2 says: "This is the statute of the law."

-Expounding upon the commandment of the Red Cow in Numbers 19:2, Jose ben Ḥanina taught that God told Moses the reason for the commandment, but to everyone else, it would remain merely a statute.
+Expounding upon the commandment of the Red Cow in Numbers 19:2, Jose bar Ḥanina taught that God told Moses the reason for the commandment, but to everyone else, it would remain merely a statute.